 To achieve a world free of MS, the Society supports a comprehensive strategy to stop MS, restore function, and end MS forever by managing an international portfolio of academic and commercial research projects, by training the next generation of scientists and MS specialists through fellowship and faculty development awards, by fostering global collaboration between MS researchers, and by convening experts to identify strategic research priorities.
 These Society objectives are achieved through centralized research administration and core support functions to ensure that the best science is funded regardless of geography.

-We receive over 500 study proposals each year from researchers who hope to explore particular questions about MS.The Society relies on the advice of leading scientists, physicians and other experts from virtually every field related to MS to help us make decisions about which research projects and programs have the best chance of moving us closer to a world free of MS. The peer review process is the critical stage in the evaluation of proposals from both new and experienced investigators.
+We receive over 500 study proposals each year from researchers who hope to explore particular questions about MS.The Society relies on the advice of leading scientists, physicians and other experts from virtually every field related to MS, as well as people affected by MS, to help us make decisions about which research projects and programs have the best chance of moving us closer to a world free of MS. The peer review process is the critical stage in the evaluation of proposals from both new and experienced investigators.

 In addition to its standing review committees, the Society frequently convenes special task forces and other committees (such as our advisory committee on clinical trials below) to focus on emerging research trends and to help steer our research efforts in new directions.
 Recent task forces include a Task Force on Epidemiology of MS and the MS Prevalence Workgroup.

 International Advisory Committee on Clinical Trials in Multiple Sclerosis

 The International Advisory Committee on Clinical Trials in Multiple Sclerosis is jointly supported by the National MS Society (USA) and the European Committee for Treatment and Research in Multiple Sclerosis (ECTRIMS).
 The Committee provides perspective and guidance related to planning and implementing clinical trials for new agents for the treatment of MS.

 Read more (.pdf) about the Committee’s current members, projects, and past successes.